Partial Information Sharing over Social Learning Networks: Partial Information Sharing

+Intuitively the partial information mechanism in \eqref{eq:pimec} preserves the component of interest shared by agent $\ell$, i.e., $\bm{\psi}_{\ell,i}(\theta_{\sf TX})$, and redistributes the excess mass, i.e., $1-\bm{\psi}_{\ell,i}(\theta_{\sf TX})$, over the remaining hypotheses $\theta\neq\thetashare$ uniformly following a maximum entropy principle.
+We say that \eqref{eq:pimec} implements partial information using a {\em memoryless} approach, that is, disregarding prior knowledge that might bias the agents to give more or less importance to the non-transmitted components.

+Alternatively, and in contrast to the memoryless choice of uniform weights, we can also consider a {\em memory-aware} strategy suggested by one of the anonymous reviewers to this paper, namely, for $\theta\neq \theta_{\sf TX}$:

+From a behavioral perspective, the memoryless choice reflects well situations where the agents focus on the transmitted hypothesis (for example, they are discussing/sharing opinions on a particular candidate in an election process), and their learning mechanism does not allow them to care about the detailed update of the other components.
+From a design-oriented perspective, the memory-aware choice seems to carry more information, and we have preliminary results supporting this intuition, but it requires detailed analysis that is beyond the scope and page limitations of this work.
+In this paper, we will provide a detailed assessment of strategy \eqref{eq:pimec}, with the analysis of the latter strategy being left for future work.

-To answer those questions, we propose two algorithms that include partial information sharing regarding one hypothesis of interest, denoted by $\thetashare$, and examine how the constrained communication affects truth learning in this setup.
-We will refer to $\thetashare$ as either the \textit{hypothesis of interest} or the \textit{transmitted hypothesis}.
-The objective for the agents in both approaches is to verify whether the state of nature agrees with $\theta_{\sf TX}$ or not.
+We propose in this work two algorithms that include partial information sharing regarding one hypothesis of interest $\thetashare$ and examine how the constrained communication affects truth learning in this setup.
+The objective of the agents, in both approaches, is to verify whether the state of nature agrees with $\theta_{\sf TX}$ or not.
 We consider that agent $k$ succeeds in doing so whenever it learns the truth according to Definition~\ref{def:truthpartial}.

 \begin{definition}[\textbf{Truth Learning with Partial Information}] Within the partial information framework, the definition of truth learning depends on the choice of $\thetashare$: \begin{itemize} \item If $\thetashare=\thetatrue$, agent $k$ learns the truth when